-Beta-Alanine Diacetic Acid and Tetrasodium Glutamate Diacetate both function as chelating agents in cosmetic formulations.
-According to the 2020 VCRP survey data, Tetrasodium Glutamate Diacetate is used in a total of 977 formulations; the majority of the uses are in bath soaps and detergents.
-Beta-Alanine Diacetic Acid is reported to be used in only 2 leave-on formulations, a moisturizing skin care product and "other" hair preparations.
+Tetrasodium Glutamate Diacetate and Beta-Alanine Diacetic Acid both function as chelating agents in cosmetic formulations.
+According to the 2021 VCRP survey data, Tetrasodium Glutamate Diacetate is used in a total of 752 formulations; the majority of the uses are in bath soaps and detergents.
+Beta-Alanine Diacetic Acid is reported to be used in only 1 leave-on formulation: a moisturizing skin care product.
 The results of the concentration of use survey conducted by the Council in 2018 indicate that Tetrasodium Glutamate Diacetate is used at up to 1%; this concentration is reported in deodorants (non-spray).
 No concentrations of use were reported for Beta-Alanine Diacetic Acid.